YousefMTaha/Social-media/README.md

 - CRUD operations for users
 - CRUD operations for posts
 - CRUD operations for comments
-- CRUD operations for reply commnets
+- CRUD operations for reply comments
 - Validation (using Joi)
 - Authentication (using JWT)
 - Refresh token